robruenes/redditrocks/README.md

 redditrocks
 ===========

-redditrocks creates a Spotify playlist based off of /r/music's current top tracks.
+redditrocks creates playlists based off the most upvoted tracks from music subreddits.

 Author
 ======

-redditrocks was created by Rob Ruenes on 5/13/2014
+redditrocks was created by Rob Ruenes on 5/13/2014 and updated on 8/14/2014.

 Requirements
 ============